pitchpoint-solutions/docs.pitchpointsolutions.io/_developer_guides/orders/SSAForm89ECBSV.md

 ### Step 1: Authenticate and Receive Tokens
 Refer to the [Authentication Guide](/developer_guides/authentication/access_token/) for detailed steps on authentication and token retrieval.

+### Step 1-2: EIN Configuration
+If you so choose, you can let Pitchpoint know your EIN number and we can configure it on the product.
+This way, you will not need to send it in on each request.
+If you do not configure it, you will need to send it each time a new order is placed.

 ### Step 2: Place an order